Skin normally stretches and returns to its normal position if it’s well hydrated and healthy. Hyperelastic skin stretches beyond its normal limit.

 EDS causes problems with connective tissue in the body.
 People with this condition may have excessive stretching of their skin and joints.

-If you or your child has abnormally stretchy skin or extremely delicate skin, make an appointment to see your doctor.
-After examining the skin, your doctor may refer you to a dermatologist.
-A dermatologist is a specialist in skin care and diseases that affect the skin.
+If you or your child has abnormally stretchy skin or extremely delicate skin, make an appointment to see your healthcare provider.

 They’ll examine your skin and may refer you to a dermatologist.
 A dermatologist is a specialist in skin care and diseases that affect the skin.
 Your healthcare provider may also refer you to a geneticist, who can perform further testing.